Skip to main content

 Offshore companies function very similarly like any other company in a modern onshore or domestic financial centre and can carry much the same business activities, have similar management structures, issue shares to shareholders, etc.—the main difference between onshore and offshore is being the tax structure, the level of confidentiality, and asset protection

-Differences Between Domestic and Non-Resident Companies
+Differences Between Domestic And Non-Resident Companies

 There are no clear-cut boundaries between onshore and offshore, as offshore financial services and corporate laws can be found in modern onshore financial centers.
 The state of Delaware in the United States, for instance, is one of the most historically significant corporate tax havens in the world, and yet know one knows about it.